2020 United States House of Representatives elections in Nebraska: District 2

 The 2nd district covers the Omaha metropolitan area, including all of Douglas County, home to the city of Omaha, and suburban parts of western Sarpy County, including La Vista and Papillon.
-The incumbent is Republican Don Bacon, who was re-elected with 51.0% of the vote in 2018.
+The incumbent was Republican Don Bacon, who was re-elected with 51.0% of the vote in 2018.

-Kara Eastman is the Democratic nominee.
-She started a nonprofit consulting company in 2019, and she was previously the executive director of the Omaha Healthy Kids Alliance.
+Kara Eastman was the Democratic nominee.
+She started a nonprofit consulting company in 2019, and was previously the executive director of the Omaha Healthy Kids Alliance.
 That organization focuses on reducing lead poisoning, and Lee Terry described it as a nonpartisan project.
 She is a former member of the Board of Governors of Metropolitan Community College.

 President Donald Trump endorsed Bacon, and Democratic presidential nominee Joe Biden endorsed Eastman.